-Double declining balance method is a form of an accelerated depreciation method in which the asset value is depreciated at twice the rate it is done in the straight-line method.
-Since the depreciation is done at a faster rate (twice to be precise) of the straight-line method it is called accelerated depreciation.
+A double-declining balance method is a form of an accelerated depreciation method in which the asset value is depreciated at twice the rate it is done in the straight-line method.
+Since the depreciation is done at a faster rate (twice to be precise) of the straight-line method, it is called accelerated depreciation.

 However, accelerated depreciation does not mean that the depreciation expense will also be higher.
-The asset will depreciate by the same amount however it will be expensed higher in early years of its useful life while the depreciation expense will be lower in the later years of as compared to the straight-line method of depreciation.
+The asset will depreciate by the same amount; however, it will be expensed higher in the early years of its useful life while the depreciation expense will be lower in the later years as compared to the straight-line method of depreciation.

 Double Declining Balance Method Formula

 Using the Double-declining balance method, the depreciation will be:

 - Double Declining Balance Method Formula = 2 X Cost of the asset X Depreciation rate or